Authentication

 The device URL containing the serial number (e.g. https://qb2-ABC123XYZ.local/) is not accessible

-If allowed, Qb2 announces its presence via Multicast DNS (mDNS). mDNS needs to be supported by the network-configuration and your local operating system.
-By attaching the .local suffix to the URL we can force the browser to also try finding Qb2 through the mDNS-table cached by the local operating system.
+If allowed, the Qb device announces its presence via Multicast DNS (mDNS). mDNS needs to be supported by the network-configuration and your local operating system.
+By attaching the .local suffix to the URL we can force the browser to also try finding Qb devices through the mDNS-table cached by the local operating system.

 Depending on your network’s DHCP- and DNS-configuration the hostname might not be announced.
-Clients (e.g. your browser) will then fail to resolve the underlying IP-address of the Qb2.
+Clients (e.g. your browser) will then fail to resolve the underlying IP-address of the Qb device.

 Here are things to try in this situation: